-Fiber Optic Testers and How to Use Them
+Fiber Testers and How to Use Them

 A Guide to Fiber Optic Testers, Tools, and Troubleshooting

 Fiber optic cabling is the high-performance core of today's datacom networks.
 As network speeds and bandwidth demands increase, fiber performance requirements have become more stringent.
-Fiber optic testing more important than ever.
+Fiber testing is more important than ever.
 What do fiber testers do?
 Which fiber tester is right for you?
 In this article, you’ll learn about the types of fiber optic testers and how they’re used.
 You’ll also learn about common fiber optic network problems, and how to test and troubleshoot cable networks to ensure optimal performance.

 Contents